heptarch/heptarch.github.io/projects.md

 But I wouldn't bet on too many more.
 The simple reason is that although you net a cool million dollars, Turing awards are not a good investment, and these companies are superb at making money.

+At Bell Labs, Kelly made sure the theorists were in contact with the experimentalists by literally building their offices next to each other.